 3.1 Transmitter and receiver characteristics

 The aeronautical mobile systems operating or planned to operate within the frequency range 4 400-4 990 MHz typically use digital modulations.
 A given transmitter may be capable of radiating more than one waveform.
+The out-of-band and spurious emissions of these aeronautical systems are compliant with Recommendation ITU-R SM.1541 (Annex 11) and Recommendation ITU-R SM.329 (Category A), respectively.

 3.2 Antenna characteristics

 A variety of different types of antennas are used by systems in the frequency range 4 400-4 990 MHz.
-Antennas in this range are generally of a variety of sizes and vary between the airborne component of the link and the ground based component of the link.
+Antennas in this range generally differ in size and vary between the airborne component of the link and the ground based component of the link.
 The airborne antenna gains are typically between +3 dBi and 19 dBi.
 The ground based antenna gain is typically between 3 dBi and 31 dBi.
 Horizontal, and vertical polarizations could be used.

 Antenna characteristics available in the Table 1 should be used for studies unless measured data is available.
+The shipborne antenna height as described for Systems 3 5, 6, and 8 in Table 1 is in the range of 10 to 30 metres.

 4 Protection criteria